Skip to main content

 Failure (false)

-The handoff was skipped or failed — outside configured hours, voicemail detected, no answer, request failure, timeout, or telephony error.
+The handoff was skipped or failed — the routing endpoint was outside its scheduled hours, voicemail detected, no answer, request failure, timeout, or telephony error.

 Example Usage